 Before founding The Harlow Group LLC, David was a partner in the health law practice at a downtown Boston law firm.
 Prior to that, he served as Deputy General Counsel of the Massachusetts Department of Public Health.

 David is a charter member of the external Advisory Board of the Mayo Clinic Center for Social Media, and is a member of the advisory boards of FierceHealthIT and HealthWorks Collective.
 He serves as Public Policy Chair of the Society for Participatory Medicine.
-He currently serves on the Health IT Standards Committee, Consumer Technology Workgroup (Office of the National Coordinator for Health IT, US Dept. of Health & Human Services).
+He is a past member of the Health IT Standards Committee, Consumer Technology Workgroup (Office of the National Coordinator for Health IT, US Dept. of Health & Human Services).
 He is a past President and Chairman of the Metropolitan Boston Emergency Medical Services Council and Chairman of the Board of Trustees of the New England School of Acupuncture.
 He also has served as the public member on the board of Affiliated Pediatric Practices, a group of pediatrics practices within the Partners Community Healthcare, Inc. (PCHI) network, as a member of the Massachusetts Bar Association Law Practice Management Council and as a co-chair of the American Health Lawyers Association Wiki Project Editorial Committee.

 David lectures regularly on health law topics to attorneys and to health care providers.
 His award-winning blog, HealthBlawg :: David Harlow's Health Care Law Blog, is nationally recognized as a leading health care law and policy blog.
 It was named one of the ABA Journal Blawg 100 in 2009, the only health care law blog ever so honored, and has been recognized twice as a Top Insurance Law Blog by LexisNexis, and as one of the Top Five Editors’ Picks by Healthline in 2011.
 HealthBlawg is the only active health law blog included in the Library of Congress' Legal Blawg Archive.
 David is recognized as a leading authority in the field by Healthcare IT News, Fierce Healthcare, Medscape and Health Data Management.
 Among other writings, he has authored a chapter of Applying Social Media Technologies in Healthcare Environments, published by HIMSS in 2014, and a chapter of the Massachusetts Health and Hospital Law Manual first published in 2004 by Massachusetts Continuing Legal Education.
 He is a co-founder of the Health Care Social Media Review, a blog carnival.
 He has taught Health Law and Business Ethics at The Heller School for Social Policy and Management at Brandeis University, in the MD/MBA Dual Degree Program offered with Tufts University School of Medicine.
 He is quoted and featured regularly in the legal, business, health care and general press in connection with health care legal and policy matters.
 He was recognized with an "Rx for Excellence - Heroes From the Field" award in 2010 by Massachusetts Medical Law Report, a Lawyers Weekly publication.